yewstack/yewtil/Readme.md

 * `neq_assign` - makes assigning props and returning a relevant ShouldRender value easier.
 * Pure Components - implement pure components using two traits: `PureComponent` and `Emissive`, the latter of which can be derived in most cases.
 This should make it much easier to define simple Components that don't hold state.
+* `Mrc`/`Irc` smart pointers - Rc-like pointers that are more ergonomic to use within Yew.
+* `Lrc` smart pointer - Rc-like pointer implemented on top of a linked list.
+Allows for novel state update mechanics and traversal over linked shared pointers.
+* `History` - A wrapper that holds the history of values that have been assigned to it.

 ## Work In Progress Features
 * Function based DSL that can be used instead of the `html!` macro.